petersmithca/humhub-adsense/README.md

+# My HumHub Modules are not supported any longer.
+I am no longer actively involved in any HumHub development.

 # [HumHub](https://github.com/humhub/humhub) Adsense

 This module is for HumHub Version 0.20 (Yii 2) and greater and cannot be used with HumHub Version 0.1x (Yii 1.1)